Ivy-Apps/ivy-wallet/CONTRIBUTING.md

 1. Browse **[Ivy Wallet Issues](https://github.com/Ivy-Apps/ivy-wallet/issues)**.
 2. Choose an issue that you understand and like.
-3. Comment `"I'm on it"` on the issue to let other contributors know that you're working on it.
+3. Comment **`"I'm on it"`** on the issue to let other contributors know that you're working on it.

-### Rules:
+### Contributing Rules:

-1. Only issues with a green **["approved"](https://github.com/Ivy-Apps/ivy-wallet/labels/approved)** label are ready to work.
-2. If your issue isn't approved, just tag @ILIYANGERMANOV.
-3. If what you want isn't in [issues](https://github.com/Ivy-Apps/ivy-wallet/issues), just **[create it](https://github.com/Ivy-Apps/ivy-wallet/issues/new/choose)**.
-4. If someone else has commented **"I'm on it"** or the issue is already assigned, do **NOT** start working on it!
-Instead tag the person and ask them if you can take it.
-5. You can have only 1 (one) opened issue assigned at your name.
+1. Work only on **["approved"](https://github.com/Ivy-Apps/ivy-wallet/labels/approved)** issues.
+2. For unapproved issues, mention **@ILIYANGERMANOV**.
+3. Can't find your issue? **[Create one](https://github.com/Ivy-Apps/ivy-wallet/issues/new/choose)**.
+4. Don't work on assigned issues.
+Ask the assignee first.
+5. Only one issue per contributor at a time.

+> **Reminder:** If you take an issue, finish it promptly or unassign yourself.

 ## 3. Create a feature branch in your fork

-Once you've decided on what you want to work, it's time to create a feature branch in your forked ivy-wallet repository.
+For your issue, make a feature branch in your forked ivy-wallet repo.

 ### Create a new branch